angular/angular-cli/packages/angular/cli/lib/examples/if-block.md

 @Component({
   selector: 'app-example',
-  templateUrl: './example.component.html',
+  templateUrl: './example.html',
-  styleUrls: ['./example.component.css'],
+  styleUrl: './example.css',
 })
-export class ExampleComponent {
+export class Example {
-  // This boolean field controls the visibility of the element in the template.
+  // This boolean signal controls the visibility of the element in the template. protected readonly isVisible = signal(true);
-  isVisible: boolean = true;
 }
 ```